zoisite-rb/zoisite-rb/guides/source/sign_up_and_settings.md

 parameters list.

 Optionally, we can mark the admin attribute as readonly for added security.
-This will tell Rails to raise an error anytime the admin attribute is changed.
+This will tell Zoisite to raise an error anytime the admin attribute is changed.
 It can still be set when creating a record, but provides an additional layer of security against unauthorized changes.
 You may want to skip this if you'll be changing the admin flag for users often but in our e-commerce store, it's a